-TV PhD 2019 will take place in Edinburgh from 19-23 August, alongside the Edinburgh TV Festival.
-The scheme is free, and accommodation is provided.
-The cohort will receive training to help them to develop skills, make contacts and increase their knowledge of the television industry, as well as benefiting from a Festival pass.
+TV PhD is intended to provide an opportunity for AHRC-funded PhD students to attend the Edinburgh Television Festival (ETF), one of the television industry’s most important events.
+Successful applicants will participate in a programme of sessions, and receive training to help them to develop skills, make contacts and increase their knowledge of the television industry, as well as benefiting from a Festival pass.

-The scheme is only open to PhD Students who are currently being funded by the AHRC through an AHRC Doctoral Training Partnership (DTP), an AHRC Centre for Doctoral Training (CDT) or an AHRC Collaborative Doctoral Partnership (CDP).
+The TV PhD scheme is only open to PhD Students who are currently being funded by the AHRC through an AHRC Doctoral Training Partnership (DTP), Centre for Doctoral Training (CDT) or Collaborative Doctoral Partnership (CDP).
 The student must be within their AHRC funding period and must have the consent of their supervisor in order to apply.